PremiumBabyShark/LiquidPadPlus/README.md

 # 💧 LiquidPadPlus

 **A fast, beautiful, transparent notepad for Windows.**

-This is Fork of LiquidPad but with extra Focus on Ui and Theming, Built with Python + Tkinter.
-Features glass morphism, 8 themes, line numbers, and settings persistence — all in a lightweight ~20MB package.
+LiquidPadPlus is a fork of [LiquidPad](https://github.com/PremiumBabyShark/LiquidPad) focused on enhanced UI, theming, and professional editing features.
+Built with Python + Tkinter.
+Zero dependencies.

 ![LiquidPadPlus](assets/screenshots/Screenshot2.png)